 All awardees become part of the Ludeman Center's researcher network with ample opportunity for interaction, participation, and interdisciplinary collaboration.
 Awardees especially benefit from career development mentoring by the Ludeman Center's faculty leadership , support in translating research and communicating findings to professional and lay audiences, and tailored trainings on academic skills and career advancement.

 The funding cycle for 2021 is now closed.

 Lyndsey DuBose, PhD - Role of Estrogen Deficiency on the Vascular Contribution to Alzheimer's Disease in Women

-Stephanie Gilley, MD, PhD - Sex Differences in the Responses to Diet in Utero
+Stephanie Gilley, MD, PhD - Sex Differences in Intrauterine Growth Restricted Mice Exposed to a High Fat Diet

 Andrew Libby, PhD - The Impact of Fat Cells on the Development of Liver Disease after Loss of Ovarian Function

 Christina A. Metcalf, PhD - Stress Mechanisms Underlying Childhood Adversity Effects on Cognition and Mood in Menopause: Colorado Research on Menopause & Early Life Stress Remote Participation ("CARAMELS at Home") Study

 Ana J. Pinto, PhD - Understanding the Mechanisms Underpinning Sex Differences in Glycemic Responses to Active Breaks in Sitting in Adults at Risk of Developing Type 2 Diabetes

 Stacy Trent, MD, MPH - The Effect of Novel Testing Technology in Diagnoses of Heart Attack and Cardiac Risk Scores in Women

 • The Anschutz Foundation